 Māori usually walked in single file, turning the tracks into heavily worn furrows.
-When they reached cliffs or steep hillsides, they would drive in wooden pegs or put up ladders.
+When they reached cliffs or steep hillsides, they drove in wooden pegs or put up ladders.
 They crossed rivers on flax mōkihi (rafts).

 Māori usually walked during the day, wearing light capes, and sandals made of flax or cabbage-tree leaves.
 They sometimes carried heavy loads, such as greenstone, in flax kete or kawe (packs).
 Food was caught or gathered along the way, although travellers sometimes carried dried whitebait or eels.